The repo-native operational layer for Claude Code and Codex.

 Two ways to write code with a machine.

 Same developer.
 Same AI.
 Same hour of the afternoon.
-The only difference is whether the session remembers the one before it.
+The difference is whether the work survives the session, stays visible while it runs, and carries evidence before it ships.

 Monday, 9:14 am